anovak-lab/group_resources/computing/pinchot.md

 coreform_cubit
 ```

+When you're done using Cubit, please ensure you've closed Cubit (and all of it's sub-processes) before logging out of the fastx client.
+This stops processes from hanging and blocking other people from using Cubit due to the limited number of license seats.

 ## Getting Help

 If you need any assistance with this machine, send an email to: engrit-help@illinois.edu.
 For any help with the codes in `/shared/data`, please post in the group Slack channel.